 Loose stone is placed on top of the footing.
 The gutter-like drainage is placed on top of the stone.
-The system will be elevated high enough to expose the top of the system flange after the floor is replaced.
+The system will be elevated high enough to expose the system’s top flange after the floor is replaced.
 Water runs freely over the footing, underneath the system, through stones to flood the area beneath the floor.
-The water must flood the entire area beneath the basement floor and within the depth of the floor before the gutter-system catches it.
+The water must flood the entire area beneath the basement floor and within the floor’s depth before the gutter waterproofing system catches it.

 Foundation Support is Lost

 Keep in mind this particular system will require removing your floor off the entire foundation (footing) to install.
 Whatever support is beneath the floor (aggregate and backfill soil) will be responsible for holding up your floor.
-It is an incredibly heavy floor.
-It is common for unsupported basement floors to sink, crack and shift in the backfill soil beneath it.
+It is a hefty floor.
+It is common for unsupported basement floors to sink, crack and shift in the backfill soil beneath them.

 The simple fact that a gutter-like system requires water to fill the area beneath your floor before reaching the system will erode, shift, and displace the backfill soil faster than ever before.
 The hydrostatic pressure outside your basement walls must reach a tremendous capacity of saturated soil and water to push water up underneath your floor.
 Don’t be surprised if the walls start cracking from hydrostatic pressure on the outside.
 Cyclical force placed on the outside walls, rainstorm after rainstorm, will crack sooner without any code-compliant floor support on the footing.